Herds of wildebeest gather at the edge of a river to begin crossing.

 If you do want to see a wildebeest crossing, on the other hand, it's vital to book your safari up to a year in advance to get a lodge on or as close to the river as possible.
 The animals do have historical crossing areas and you may spend days staked out in the hope of seeing the action – it's therefore also important to allow yourself as much time on safari as possible.

 The calving season usually occurs from February to late March, when about 8,000 wobbly babies are born every day.
-Because the babies can run as fast as their moms within 48 hours, there are very touching scenes of tiny wildebeest speeding along and of zebras nuzzling their foals.
+Because the babies can run as fast as their moms within 48 hours, reaching speeds of up to 80 kilometers per hour (50 miles per hour), there are very touching scenes of tiny wildebeest speeding along and zebras nuzzling their foals.

 But be warned: no aspect of the Gnu Migration is for the squeamish.
 Predators feast on newborns and you'll likely witness action-packed scenes of calves being run down by cheetah or snatched by lions.
 The pressure of predators is one of the reasons why nearly half a million wildebeest are born so close together.
 It's nature's numbers game.
 While many become the prey that sustains lion prides, enough survive to secure the future of the great herds.
 It may be a well-worn cliché, but the Wildebeest Migration is truly what ‘the circle of life' is all about.